-Essential applications and anti-virus programme sometimes cause our system to fail.
-And users have agreed that more often than not, there File Explorer crashes due to a malfunctioning anti-virus software.
+Essential applications and anti-virus program sometimes cause our system to fail.
+And users have agreed that more often than not, there File Explorer crashes due to malfunctioning anti-virus software.
 And the Explorer resumes, once it is shut down from the Task Bar.
 This issue could be isolated by temporarily stopping or uninstalling suspicious applications and checking if it resolves the issue.

 6] Create a new path for the Explorer shortcut